Please note that it is important to follow the steps as they are presented below:

 Additional Information Requests:

 After your FAFSA is processed, C-GCC will be sent the information electronically.
 For electronic filers, the data is usually received in 1 to 2 weeks.
-For those who completed a paper FAFSA, the data is usually received in about 4-8 weeks.

 Once your FAFSA data is received, you may be required to submit additional information to the C-GCC Financial Aid Office.